bringauto/fleet-management-http-api/docs/definitions.md

 }
 ```

-## Route Points
+## Route Visualization

-Route Points represent an ordered set of physical locations for visualization of a particular [Route](#route) on a map.
+Route Visualization represent an ordered set of physical locations for visualization of a particular [Route](#route) on a map.

 Required data:
 - route ID: unsigned integer